Solutions to Common Complaints in Pregnancy

 Relieving Digestive Issues, three ways:

-- Drink lots of water (have I said that already??).
+Drink lots of water.
 Since constipation is related to dehydration in the colon, you need to make sure you are drinking lots of water.
 When your body is properly hydrated, less water will be withdrawn from the colon.
 Here's a informative article with additional information and suggestions.

 Balancing Hormones, three ways:

-- Exercise It can take awhile to find an exercise that you find pleasant but still has the benefits you need.
+Exercise It can take awhile to find an exercise that you find pleasant but still has the benefits you need.
 Yoga and walking are some of the best exercises for pregnant women and can be easy to tailor to your needs and schedule.
-My favorite website for free yoga tutorials is doyogawithme.com, they have tons of ad free videos that don't cost money to watch.
+A few website is doyogawithme.com, they have tons of ad free videos that don't cost money to watch.
 You can find many that fit your personal skill level and needs.
 Walking is also a really great exercise because you can walk for twenty minutes (or less) and can come away feeling better.
 Here's a post from Psychology Today and how walking can improve your mood and another one from Harvard Health about yoga and its mood lifting benefits.

 Take time to listen to your body!
 Try some of these suggestions (or someone else's suggestion) and see how your body responds.